hiper2d/ai-llm-playground/README.md

 - I'm going to use the Puppeteer js library to take screenshots and navigate through pages.
 This might be tricky to integrate a js library into Python code.
 I'll see how it goes.

 More stuff coming later

+Project Setup is in a separate [web-scraper/README.md](web-scraper/README.md) file.

 # <a id="chat_with_pdf"></a>Chat with PDF documents using OpenAI Assistant API